hmcguire1/trustyroles/README.md

 Add new ARNs to trust policy.
 Accepts multiple ARNS.

 -u, --update_role UPDATE_ROLE
-Role for updatget, ing trust policy.
+Role for updating trust policy.
 Takes an role friendly name as string.

 -m,  --method [get, update, remove]
 Takes choice of method to update, get, or remove.